CloudNationHQ/terraform-azure-syn/README.md

 A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

+## Non-Goals

+These modules are not intended to be complete, ready-to-use solutions; they are designed as components for creating your own patterns.

+They are not tailored for a single use case but are meant to be versatile and applicable to a range of scenarios.

+Security standardization is applied at the pattern level, while the modules include default values based on best practices but do not enforce specific security standards.

+End-to-end testing is not conducted on these modules, as they are individual components and do not undergo the extensive testing reserved for complete patterns or solutions.

 ## Features

-- Create a synapse workspace
-- Add SQL and Spark pools
+- Create and manage SQL/Spark pools.
-- Add integration runtimes (Azure or/and Self-Hosted)
+- Configure azure and self-hosted integration runtimes
-- Add managed private endpoints and linked services
+- Set up managed private endpoints and linked services

 ## Requirements